-Figure 4.24 Roads Network by Surface Type (%)
+Figure 4.41: Road Network Surface Type (%)

-Figure 4.25 Roads Network Classification and Material (Lane Km.)
+Figure 4.42: Road Network Classification and Material (Lane Km)

-The age distribution of roadway network is illustrated in Figure 4.26.
+The age distribution of roadway network is illustrated in Figure 4.43.
 The majority of the roads have been constructed prior to 1963 or over 50 years ago.
 However, a large percentage of these roads have been resurfaced since that time.

-Figure 4.26 Roads Network Age and Material (Lane Km.)
+Figure 4.43: Road Network Material by Age (Lane Km)

-4.5.2 Sidewalk Inventory Overview
+4.5.3 Sidewalk Inventory Overview

-The City of Temiskaming Shores has approximately 40.2 km of sidewalks and approximately 18 km of active trails.
-The walkway type and age, as recorded in the City's records, is shown in Figure 4.27 and Figure 4.28.
+The City of Temiskaming Shores has approximately 40.4 km of sidewalks.
+The walkway type and age, as recorded in the City's records, is shown in Figure 4.44.

 Note: The City completes a review of the Sidewalk Condition Study every 3 years.
-The information gathered in the 2018 contained complete and accurate information about the sidewalk surface type and condition that was correlated with the staff and consultant information and used for the development of this Plan.
+The information gathered in the 2018 and 2021 contained complete and accurate information about the sidewalk surface type and condition that was correlated with the staff and consultant information and used for the development of this Plan.